 You can customize your sidebar to list starred channels and unread messages better and improve your Slack productivity.
 By default, Slack shows everything in our sidebar, including all channels and everyone you’ve interacted with recently.
 This is obviously not a great idea.

-We prefer having all unread messages in the sidebar while other people in the team swear by starring conversations and then having starred and unread messages listed together for quick access.
+We prefer having all unread messages in the sidebar while other people in the team swear by starring conversations.
+They then having starred and unread messages listed together for quick access.
 Call it OCD, but we like our messages organized too.

 Slack is one team chat app that has become a core part of bonding and getting things done together.
 But with its endless capabilities, it is also one of the most distracting things in a day.
 These Slack productivity hacks are aimed at helping you manage the noise levels and focus more on work.
 But we’re always open to learning more.

-So if you have a Slack productivity hack that has helped you manage noise and do more, don’t forget to share it with us in the comments section below
+Do you have a Slack productivity hack that has helped you manage noise and do more?
+Don’t forget to share it with us in the comments section below.
+We love to implement Slack best practices discovered by teams!